alto-wg/draft-alto-bgp-ls/consideration.md

 ## Provisioning of Topology Information

-As BGP-LS advertisement cannot be propagated to remote the remote ASes, each BGP speaker can only discover directly peered IGP topologies using BGP-LS.
+As BGP-LS advertisements cannot be propagated to remote ASes, each BGP speaker can only discover directly peered IGP topologies using BGP-LS.

 To satisfy Req 4, the ALTO server should only communicate to transit networks or IXPs using BGP-LS.
-As the IGP topology of a stub network can always be discovered by its peered transit networks or IXPs, so it is not necessary to communicate with the stub network.
+As the IGP topology of a stub network can always be discovered by its peered transit networks or IXPs, it is not necessary to communicate with the stub network.

 Specifically, the ALTO server should find a minimal BGP speaker set whose